 As well as the routine immunisations such as tetanus and polio, pregnant women should have immunity against hepatits B, measles, mumps, rubella, chickenpox, whooping cough and influenza.

 All women are encouraged to get vaccinated before pregnancy as not all of these vaccines are recommended during pregnancy.

-However, if you were unable to receive these vaccines before your pregnancy, it is recommended you get them during the pregnancy (for influenza, and pertussis in the third trimester) or as soon as possible after your baby is born for the others.
-All vaccines can be given to breastfeeding mothers, and having immunity will reduce the likelihood of passing on these illnesses to your baby.
+However, if you were unable to receive these vaccines before your pregnancy, it is recommended you get them during the pregnancy (for influenza, and pertussis in the second to third trimester) or as soon as possible after your baby is born for the others.
+All of these vaccines can be given to breastfeeding mothers, and having immunity will reduce the likelihood of passing on these illnesses to your baby.

 Vaccinations before pregnancy

 Measles, mumps and rubella

 Rubella infection during pregnancy can cause serious birth defects.
 Checking your immunity with a blood test before becoming pregnant and having a booster vaccination if required will help protect your unborn child when you do become pregnant.
 This should be done in consultation with your doctor.
-It is recommended that you wait four weeks after receiving this vaccine before trying to get pregnant.
+It is recommended that you wait 4 weeks after receiving this vaccine before trying to get pregnant.

 Chickenpox infection during pregnancy can cause severe illness in you and your unborn baby.
 A simple blood test can determine if you have immunity to this infection.
 If you are not protected, speak to your doctor about receiving two doses of the vaccine for full immunity.
-It is recommended that you wait four weeks after receiving this vaccine before trying to get pregnant.
+It is recommended that you wait 4 weeks after receiving this vaccine before trying to get pregnant.

 Protection against serious illness caused by pneumococcal disease is recommended for smokers and people with chronic heart, lung or kidney disease, or diabetes.